Continuing Legal Education for Attorneys

 - of a traditional course must be received prior to the course date or up to 30 days after the course

-- of an in-house or distance education course must be received at least 30 days prior to the course
+- of an in-house must be received at least 30 days prior to the course

 To be considered timely, proof of attendance: